Ypertex/blog/content/articles/test-your-way-to-success/index.md

 The more experience we have with a subject, the more assumptions we are ready to take in this matter.
 It's our experience that helps us make the right assumptions most of the time.
 On the other hand, if we have no clue about something, we are more careful and hold back with assumptions.

-Unfortunately, there is **one area where we all continuously fall into the trap of believing that we're experts—while we're definitively not**:
+Unfortunately, there is **one area where we all continuously fall into the trap of believing that we're experts—while we're definitely not**:

 > We all are experts in human beings, right?
 Everybody is one, after all!